bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 {layout="Investigate"}
 # Numbers & Strings

 Math and programming are languages.
 They have *values*, like the numbers 1, 2 and 3.
-And, instead of verbs, they have functions, which are actions we can perform on values (e.g. - “I can square a number”).
+And, instead of verbs, they have functions, which are actions we can perform on values (e.g. - “I can square a number”).{style="font-size:15pt"}

 Languages also have rules for *syntax*.
 In English, for example, words don’t have `!` and `?` in the middle.
-In math and programming numbers don’t have `&` in them.
+In math and programming numbers don’t have `&` in them.{style="font-size:15pt"}

 Languages also have rules for *grammar*.
-The order of the words matters!
+The order of the words matters!{style="font-size:15pt"}

-Keeping the importance of *syntax* and *grammar* in mind is helpful when learning to program!.
+Keeping the importance of *syntax* and *grammar* in mind is helpful when learning to program!.{style="font-size:15pt"}

 Complete @printable-exercise{numbers-n-strings.adoc}.
-Pay special attention to the error messages!
+Pay special attention to the error messages!{style="font-size:15pt"}

 ---
 {layout="Investigate"}